ytdl-org/youtube-dl/README.md

 ###  Are you using the latest version?

-Before reporting any issue, type youtube-dl -U. This should report that you're up-to-date. Ábout 20% of the reports we receive are already fixed, but people are using outdated versions.
+Before reporting any issue, type youtube-dl -U. This should report that you're up-to-date.
+About 20% of the reports we receive are already fixed, but people are using outdated versions.
 This goes for feature requests as well.

 ###  Is the issue already documented?